manifoldmarkets/manifold/docs/docs/api.md

       depending on current unfilled limit bets and the AMM's liquidity.
 Any remaining portion of the bet not filled would remain to be matched against in the future.
   - An unfilled limit order bet can be cancelled using the cancel API.
+- `expiresAt`: Optional.
+A Unix timestamp (in milliseconds) at which the limit bet should be automatically canceled.

 Example request: